realadammatthew/humbleberger/src/copy/from-the-trenches-an-evangelism-guide.md

 * **Prayer:** Spend dedicated time daily asking God for boldness and guidance.
 * **Scripture Meditation:** Memorize key Gospel verses (John 3:16, Romans 5:8, 2 Corinthians 5:17).
-* **Testimony Practice:** Prepare a 1-minute personal testimony: life before Christ, your encounter with Jesus, and how He has changed you.
+* **Testimony Practice:** Prepare a 1-minute personal testimony: life before Messiah, your encounter with Yeshua, and how He has changed you.
 * **Fasting (Optional):** Consider fasting as a way to seek God's power and clarity (Mark 9:29).

 ### Practical Preparation